How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 We found 12 studies that report \textit{personality} issues for chatbots.
-In some studies, \textit{personality} was investigated in reference to the Big Five model \cite{morris2002conversational, sjoden2011extending, mairesse2009can}, while two studies focused on sense of humor \cite{ptaszynski2010towards, meany2010humour}.
-Three studies investigated the impact of the \textit{personality} of tutor chatbots on students' engagement \cite{sjoden2011extending, ayedoun2017can, kumar2010socially}. \cite{thies2017how} compared users' preferences regarding pre-defined personalities.
-In the remaining studies, \cite{portela2017new, shum2018eliza, brandtzaeg2017people, jain2018evaluating} \textit{personality} concerns emerged from the qualitative analysis of the interviews, users' subjective feedback, and literature reviews \cite{meany2010humour}.
+In some studies, \textit{personality} was investigated in reference to the Big Five model \citep{morris2002conversational, sjoden2011extending, mairesse2009can}, while two studies focused on sense of humor \citep{ptaszynski2010towards, meany2010humour}.
+Three studies investigated the impact of the \textit{personality} of tutor chatbots on students' engagement \citep{sjoden2011extending, ayedoun2017communication, kumar2010socially}. \citet{thies2017how} compared users' preferences regarding pre-defined personalities.
+In the remaining studies, \citep{portela2017new, shum2018eliza, brandtzaeg2017people, jain2018evaluating} \textit{personality} concerns emerged from the qualitative analysis of the interviews, users' subjective feedback, and literature reviews \citep{meany2010humour}. \textit{Personality} was mostly investigated in open domain (five studies) and education (three studies) chatbots.
+The other two domains were gaming and humorous chatbots, which are both playful agents.
+Hence, \textit{personality} is relevant when believability and attitude play a role in the interaction \citep{portela2017new} (e.g., in open domain) and when the chatbots' attitude may increase users' mental comfort when performing a task \citep{ayedoun2017communication}, such as in educational contexts.

 The surveyed literature revealed two benefits of attributing \textit{personality} to chatbots: